 |Hair/Makeup||Do it yourself: $150 for supplies||A friend who will give you a deal: $200||Department store makeup counter: $150||Professional hair & makeup: $300||Professional hair & makeup: $500|

-Once you’ve made your initial budget and allotments toward each spending category, it’s time to get quotes from vendors.
-There are many resources online for finding appropriate vendors in your area.
-The Knot has many sorted by city and budget price point.
-Having your budget in-hand allows you to know what sorts of amenities are realistic.
-It’s also best-practice to get multiple quotes from a variety of vendors in order to ensure you’re getting the best price.
-Knowing the range of what’s available can help you avoid overpaying or getting swindled.
+Once you’ve made your initial budget, it’s time to get quotes from vendors.
+There are many resources online for finding appropriate vendors in your area, and it’s a good idea to get multiple quotes from a variety of vendors in order to ensure you’re getting the best price.

-It’s also important to consider outlying factors when getting these quotes.
-Does the caterer provide silverware and dinnerware, or do you need to buy your own?
+It’s also important to consider the details when getting these quotes.
+Does the caterer provide silverware and dinnerware, or do you need to provide your own?
 Does the venue already have tables and chairs, or do you need to rent them separately?
 Do you want a full-service florist, or do you want to buy flowers from a wholesaler and spend the day before your wedding making your own arrangements with your friends?
-D.I.Y. solutions can be appealing, but sometimes the labor involved is too exhausting, and other times they don’t really end up being cheaper than hiring a professional.
+D.I.Y. solutions can be appealing, but sometimes the labor involved is too exhausting or the cost of the project isn’t much less than hiring a professional.
 Make sure you’re fully aware of what you’re taking on when you decide to do it yourself.

-After you do the legwork to get quotes on different aspects of your event, it’s time to reevaluate.
+After you do the legwork to get quotes for different aspects of your event, it’s time to reevaluate.
 Have you found a caterer you love, but the per-person-price is over your budget?
 Maybe it’s worth it to cut your guest list down a little in order to afford the food you really want.
-If you’re clear on your priorities, you can find the right spots to trim back, and there are always creative ways to do that.
-Communicate with your chosen vendors and make sure you made all the necessary adjustments before you sign any contracts.
+If you’re clear on your priorities, you can find the right items to trim back.
+Communicate with your chosen vendors and make sure you’ve made all the necessary adjustments before you sign any contracts.

-Budgeting for your wedding might feel scary to begin with, but doing it ahead of time can save countless headaches, as well as precious funds.
-Not having a clear picture of how much you can afford can lead to overspending or even leave you open to being manipulated by expensive vendors.
-Sticking to your budget is worth it, as money trouble is a contentious topic in any relationship, and a large load of debt can burden your relationship with years of added emotional stress.
+Budgeting for your wedding might feel scary at first, but it can save countless headaches, as well as precious funds.
+Not having a clear picture of how much you can afford can easily lead to overspending, a large load of wedding debt, emotional stress, and marital strain.
 If you and your future spouse approach your wedding budget with transparency, you can start your life together on the right foot and have a great time on your big day.